 Council's Public Space CCTV Policy, Code of Practice and Protocols must be adhered to collectively.
 The Public Space CCTV Policy guides the implementation and management of current and future public space CCTV.
 The Code of Practice sets the program direction for the Safe City CCTV program.
-The protocols provide operational guidance to Council officers_and_Police_and_other relevant State and Commonwealth agencies other law enforcement agencies who that may use the system.
+The protocols provide operational guidance to Council officers_and-Police and other relevant State and Commonwealth agencies other law enforcement agencies whethat may use the system.